libwww-perl/libwww-perl/CONTRIBUTING.md

 This distribution maintains the generated `META.json` and either `Makefile.PL` or `Build.PL` in the repository.
 This allows two things:
-[Travis CI](https://travis-ci.org/) can build and test the distribution without requiring Dist::Zilla, and the distribution can be installed directly from Github or a local git repository using `cpanm` for testing (again, not requiring Dist::Zilla).
+GitHub Workflows can build and test the distribution without requiring Dist::Zilla, and the distribution can be installed directly from Github or a local git repository using `cpanm` for testing (again, not requiring Dist::Zilla).